-- (a) Wagers and payouts greater than \$10,000. - (1) Prior to accepting any wager in excess of \$10,000 or making a payout in excess of \$10,000 on a winning wager, an operator shall: - (i) create a patron identification file and identify the patron; - (ii) obtain and record the patron's Social Security number in the patron identification file; and - (iii) record, on a log, the following information, at a minimum: - (a) date of the wager or payout; - (b) name of the patron; - (c) name and signature of the employee authorizing the acceptance of the wager; and - (d) name and signature of the cashier identifying the patron and generating the ticket or making the payout. - (e) For the purposes of this section, signatures may be electronic. - (2) An operator shall monitor all wagering transactions to ensure patrons are not circumventing the identification requirements of paragraph (1) of this subdivision. - (b) Redemption.
+- (a) Wagers and payouts greater than \$10,000. - (1) Prior to accepting any wager in excess of \$10,000 or making a payout in excess of \$10,000 on a winning wagering ticket or voucher, an operator shall: - (i) create a patron identification file and identify the patron; - (ii) obtain and record the patron's Social Security number in the patron identification file; and

+- (iii) record, on a log, the following information, at a minimum: - (a) date of the wager or payout; - (b) name of the patron; - (c) name and signature of the employee authorizing the acceptance of the wager; and - (d) name and signature of the cashier identifying the patron and generating the wagering ticket or making the payout. - (2) For the purposes of this section, signatures may be electronic. - (3) An operator shall monitor all wagering transactions to ensure patrons are not circumventing the identification requirements of paragraph (1) of this subdivision. - (b) Redemption.
 Winning wagering tickets shall be redeemed by a wagering cashier, an automated ticket machine located within a sports wagering lounge or a commission-approved mail-in procedure after verifying the validity of the wagering ticket through the wagering platform.
 The wagering platform shall redeem electronically and cancel the wagering ticket upon redemption.
-Should the sports wagering lounge be closed, the casino cage shall be made available to redeem a winning wagering ticket.

-- (c) Marking cashed tickets.
-An operator shall ensure that each cashed or refunded sports wagering ticket is branded or marked in a manner that indicates that such ticket has been cashed or refunded but does not destroy the identity of such ticket. - (d) Storage.
-An operator shall maintain facilities and procedures that ensure the security of cashed tickets and the integrity of records of outstanding tickets.
-An operator shall store cashed tickets for one year and one day following the sporting event in a secure area consistent with such operator's internal controls as approved by the commission. - (e) Access.
-An operator shall prohibit unauthorized individuals from having access to the cashed tickets and related storage areas.
+Should the sports wagering lounge be closed, the casino cage shall be made available to redeem a winning wagering ticket. - (c) Marking cashed wagering tickets.
+An operator shall establish procedures, approved by the commission, ensuring that each cashed or refunded sports wagering ticket shall not have the ability to be cashed or refunded again. - (d) Storage.
+An operator shall maintain facilities and procedures that ensure the security of cashed wagering tickets and the integrity of records of outstanding wagering tickets.
+An operator shall store, physically or by electronic record, cashed wagering tickets for one year and one day following the sporting event in a secure area consistent with such operator's internal controls as approved by the commission. - (e) Access.
+An operator shall prohibit unauthorized individuals from having access to the cashed wagering tickets and related storage areas.
 A list of authorized individuals with access to such storage areas shall be filed with the commission.
 Any storage area shall comply with surveillance requirements set forth in sections 5314.4 and 5314.5 of the Part. - (f) Betting data retention.
 Each operator shall maintain all betting data for a wager for at least 10 years and shall make any such data available to the commission upon request.